RosettaCommons/documentation/application_documentation/utilities/constel.md

 Application-specific options are divided into "search" options and "filtering" options.

 ### Search options: accepted combinations
+The app accepts one—and only one—of the following six search option combinations (SEA#1 through SEA#6):

-**Search option combination #1** extracts all 2-residue constellations formed by a target residue:
+**SEA#1** extracts all 2-residue constellations formed by a target residue:
 ````
 -constel:pair_target_resnum <PDB_NUM>
 -constel:target_chain <PDB_CHAIN>